Steps to Effective Project Cost Management

 The importance of cost control

-Tracking costs is a crucial step in good cost management.
-You need to track and analyze expenses to avoid or at least limit any overruns.
+Cost tracking is a crucial step in good cost management.
+You must track and analyze expenses in order to avoid or at least limit any overruns.

-However, there are regular discrepancies between forecast and actual without causing concern.
-In such cases, cost control should help you to understand the differences between actual costs and those originally forecast.
+However, there are regularly discrepancies between the forecast and the actual without this being a cause for concern.
+In this case, cost control should include an understanding of variances between current and originally planned costs.

-To rectify the situation, you need to find the cause of these discrepancies to get to the root of the problem.
+To rectify the situation, you need to look for the cause of these discrepancies to get to the root of the problem.

 -